 Highly volatile prices associated with battery materials is a key challenge for battery manufacturers supplying products to several EV makers as well as producers of electronic devices.
 Sudden price changes hence affect the supply chain and profit margins for these manufacturers.
 However, battery recycling is expected to assist in the market growth by eliminating the need to purchase brand-new raw materials for production by providing access to recycled materials with minimal environmental impact.

-Browse key industry insights spread across 200 pages with 185 market data tables & 23 figures & charts from the report, Battery Materials Recycling Market By Material (Iron, Manganese, Nickel, Lithium, Cobalt, Lead, Electrolytes, Plastics), By End Users (Automotive, Consumer Goods, Building & Construction, A&D, Packaging, Textile Industry) - Global Forecast to 2032”, in detail along with the table of contents:
+Browse key industry insights spread across 200 pages with 185 market data tables & 23 figures & charts from the report, “Battery Materials Recycling Market - By Material (Iron, Manganese, Nickel, Lithium, Cobalt, Lead, Electrolytes, Plastics), By Application (Automotive, Consumer Goods, Building & Construction, A&D, Packaging, Textile Industry) - Global Forecast to 2032”, in detail along with the table of contents:

 Increasing lithium production worldwide to fuel demand for battery materials recycling

 The lithium materials segment is predicted to witness an 11.8% CAGR between 2023-2032.
 The growing need for recycling lithium can be attributed to the increasing use of electric vehicles (EVs) and high-tech devices worldwide.
 A single electric vehicle consists of approximately 10 kilograms of lithium in it.
 In India, Li-ion batteries account for 40% of the cost of any EV.
 Moreover, the recent advances in recycling techniques such as hydrometallurgical, and pyrometallurgical methods along with the surging lithium production worldwide is expected to drive the battery materials recycling market demand.

 Growing adoption of battery energy storage systems in buildings to propel industry dynamics